minetest/minetest/README.txt

 XXF86VM_LIBRARY                 - Only on Linux; path to libXXf86vm.a/libXXf86vm.so
 ZLIB_DLL                        - Only on Windows; path to zlib1.dll
 ZLIBWAPI_DLL                    - Only on Windows; path to zlibwapi.dll
-ZLIB_INCLUDE_DIR                - directory where zlib.h is located
+ZLIB_INCLUDE_DIR                - Directory that contains zlib.h
-ZLIB_LIBRARY                    - path to libz.a/libz.so/zlibwapi.lib
+ZLIB_LIBRARY                    - Path to libz.a/libz.so/zlibwapi.lib

 Compiling on Windows:
 ---------------------